 Most people have thirty two permanent teeth that develop in their mouths.
-Failure of any these teeth to fully develop is called congenitally missing teeth or, in scientific terms, hypodontia.
+Failure of any these teeth to fully develop is called congenitally missing teeth or, order in scientific terms, hypodontia.

 In fact, about 20% of all adults are congenitally missing at least one tooth!